dotnet/docs/docs/iot/debugging.md

 Notice the following:

 - `program` is the path to the .NET runtime on the Pi.
-- `args` is the path to the assembly to debug.
+- `args` is the path to the assembly to debug on the Pi.
-- `cwd` is the working directory to use when launching the app.
+- `cwd` is the working directory to use when launching the app on the Pi.
 - `pipeProgram` is the path to an SSH client on the local machine.
 - `pipeArgs` are the parameters to be passed to the SSH client.
 Be sure to specify the password parameter, as well as the `root` user in the format `<user>@<hostname>`.

 > [!IMPORTANT]
 > The above example uses *plink*, a component of the [PuTTY](https://www.ssh.com/ssh/putty/) SSH client.
-OpenSSH, which is included in recent versions of Windows and Linux, may be used instead.
+[OpenSSH](https://www.openssh.com/), which is included in recent versions of Windows and Linux, may be used instead.
 However, OpenSSH doesn't support sending passwords as a command-line parameter.
 To use OpenSSH, [configure your Raspberry Pi for passwordless SSH access](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md).

 ### Deploy the app